Daniel451/BachelorThesis/README.md

 ##### Trained Networks

 I will release trained neural networks shortly.
-This will enable anyone to load the pre-trained network and test it on your own data.
+This will enable you to load the pre-trained network and test it on your own data.